 They can be bilateral in 10-15% of cases 1-2.

-- struma ovarii tumour: contains thyroid elements, however sometimes these are seperately classified as specialised teratomas of the ovaries.
+- struma ovarii tumour: contains thyroid elements, however sometimes these are separately classified as specialised teratomas of the ovaries

 May show calcific and tooth components with the pelvis.